Skip to content

 • CometBFT and Xian metrics reachability

-• BDS queue, spool, lag, and database status when service_node is enabled
+• BDS queue, pool, spool, lag, and database status when service_node is enabled

 • optional dashboard / Prometheus / Grafana reachability when enabled